aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/abstractcalculationmonitor/_index.md

 ---
 title: AbstractCalculationMonitor
 second_title: Aspose.Cells for Java API Reference
-description: Monitor for user to track the progress of formula calculation.
+description: Monitor for the user to track the progress of the formula calculation.
 type: docs
 url: /java/com.aspose.cells/abstractcalculationmonitor/
 ---